 Chief Justice Thomas L. Kilbride to administer oath to new attorneys

-Illinois Supreme Court Chief Justice Thomas L. Kilbride will administer the attorney’s oath to 19 new lawyers who will be admitted to practice in ceremonies in Ottawa on Thursday, May 10.
+Illinois Supreme Court Chief Justice Thomas L. Kilbride will preside and administer the attorney’s oath to 46 new lawyers who will be admitted to practice in ceremonies in Rock Island on Thursday, Nov.
+10.

-The group is among 608 men and women who were certified as candidates and will be sworn in as Illi- nois attorneys at ceremonies in the state’s five Supreme Court judicial districts.
+The group is among 2,155 men and women statewide who were certified as candidates, and are to be sworn in as Illinois attorneys at ceremonies in the state’s five Supreme Court judicial districts.

-Chief Justice Kilbride will preside over the ceremony and welcome the members of the class, their fami- lies and friends.
+Chief Justice Kilbride will welcome the members of the class, their families and friends.

 A reception will follow.

-All of the candidates have passed the Illinois State Bar Examination, a required ethics examination and were certified by the Committee on Character and Fitness.
+All of the candidates have passed the Illinois State Bar Examination and an ethics examination, and were certified by the Committee on Character and Fitness.

-The new attorneys will bring the total number of licensed attorneys in Illinois to approximately 90,700.
-Media coverage is invited.
+The new attorneys will bring the total number of licensed attorneys to approximately 90,200.

-The Third Judicial District is comprised of Bureau, Fulton, Grundy, Hancock, Henderson, Henry, Iro- quois, Kankakee, Knox, LaSalle, Marshall, McDonough, Mercer, Peoria, Putnam, Rock Island, Stark, Tazewell, Warren, Whiteside and Will counties.
+The Third Judicial District is comprised of 21 Illinois counties straddling Interstate 80 from Indiana to Iowa.
+Those counties are: Bureau, Fulton, Grundy, Hancock, Henderson, Henry, Iroquois, Kankakee, Knox, LaSalle, Marshall, McDonough, Mercer, Peoria, Putnam, Rock Island, Stark, Tazewell, Warren, Whiteside and Will.

-Ceremonies in the other districts will be held in Chicago, Collinsville, Springfield and Elgin.
+Ceremonies in the other judicial districts will be held in Chicago, Carbondale, Springfield and Elgin.